BlankVox/Cybersecurity-Portfolio/README.md

 # Professional Cybersecurity Portfolio

-Welcome to HackDoor, a professional portfolio website for cybersecurity professionals.
+Welcome to BlankVox, a professional portfolio website for cybersecurity professionals.
 This website showcases various skills, tools, and projects related to cybersecurity and ethical hacking.
 The goal is to provide a comprehensive platform for professionals to present their work, certifications, and accomplishments in the field of cybersecurity.

 ## Features